Fifth Avenue: Mid- and late 20th century

-In 1998, a midblock crosswalk was installed south of the intersection of Fifth Avenue and 50th Street, part of an experiment to allow vehicular traffic to turn without conflicting with pedestrians.
-At the time, it was one of a few midblock crosswalks in the city.
-The former southern crosswalk at Fifth Avenue and 50th Street was fenced off.
+In 1997, a midblock crosswalk was installed south of the intersection of Fifth Avenue and 50th Street, part of an experiment to allow vehicular traffic to turn without conflicting with pedestrians.
+The former southern crosswalk at Fifth Avenue and 50th Street was fenced off; the relocated crosswalk was one of a few midblock crosswalks in the city.
 A similar crosswalk was later installed south of 49th Street.
-Both crosswalks were removed in 2019.
+Both of the recessed crosswalks were removed in 2018.